api3dao/old-api3-docs/docs/api3/README.md

 Existing oracle solutions fall short because they fail to make this distinction, resulting in inferior solutions that depend on third-party oracles and ecosystems that exclude _API providers_.
 By refining the definition of the problem, **API3** aims to provide a much more optimal solution.

 ::: tip API3 Whitepaper (pdf)
-For a detailed discussion of the API3 project, read the [API3 Whitepaper](https://github.com/api3dao/api3-whitepaper/blob/master/api3-whitepaper.pdf).
+For a detailed discussion of the API3 project, read the <a href="/api3-whitepaper-v1.0.1.pdf" target="api3-docs">API3 Whitepaper</a>.
 :::

 ## The Airnode

 At its core, **API3** brings the ability for API providers to easily run their own _oracle nodes_.
-This allows them to provide their data on-chain, without an intermediary, to any _decentralized application_ \(dApp\) interested in their services.
+This allows them to provide their data on-chain, without an intermediary, to any _decentralized app_ \(dApp\) interested in their services.

 At the heart of this mechanism sits **Airnode**, an open-source oracle node.
 It's designed to be easily deployed by any API provider with almost no maintenance.
 Because of Airnode, dApp developers can write _smart contracts_ to interact with the on-chain data of API providers.